Things We Each Can Do To Protect our EARTH, our Environment, and our Ecosystems

 Phosphates help to remove food and grease, reduce spotting and filming, control water hardness and suspend the bits of food so they were not redistributed on your dishes.
 That’s the upside!
-But phosphates which are used to support the growth of plants in gardening, fosters the growth of algae.
+But phosphates which are used to support the growth of plants in gardening, foster the growth of algae.
 When too much phosphate is present, excessive amounts of algae can develop.
 This may lead to undesirable water quality impacts including reductions in aquatic life, poor taste and odors in drinking water.

 Alternatives to Using Static Free Dryer Sheets

 None of us like our clothes to have static, so by necessity dryer sheets are almost a must.
-The unfortunate side of doing so means, that these chemically treated sheets end up in a landfill, creating more waste and consumption, not sustainability.
+The unfortunate side of doing so means that these chemically treated sheets end up in a landfill, creating more waste and consumption, not sustainability.

-Fortunately, a company called Woolzies, has found a 100% eco-friendly solution to that dilemma by creating Woolzies natural dryer balls that produce no waste.
+Fortunately, a company called Woolzies has found a 100% eco-friendly solution to that dilemma by creating Woolzies natural dryer balls that produce no waste.

-Regular fabric softener’s both in liquid and sheet form contain numerous first chemicals which are toxic to the environment and even more dangerous to many people who have serious allergic reactions to them.
+Regular fabric softener’s both in liquid and sheet form contains numerous first chemicals which are toxic to the environment and even more dangerous to many people who have serious allergic reactions to them.
 The elderly and small children can suffer from a variety of negative symptoms which are really just allergic reactions to the harsh chemicals contained in these chemical fabric softening products.

 “Woolzies are pure handmade New Zealand wool dryer balls that soften your laundry naturally without any of the chemicals of conventional fabric softeners.
 Unlike the plastic dryer balls, they are PVC free and won’t fall apart or melt on you.

 - Because Woolzies bounce around in your dryer, they naturally separate and create space between your laundry, thereby allowing the hot dryer air to circulate better and subsequently cut down on drying time by about 25% in large load in 35 to 40% in small loads.
-This of course saves both time and money for you and energy for the environment.
+This, of course, saves both time and money for you and energy for the environment.